rubenthoms/webviz-config/CONTRIBUTING.md

 ```
 See [webviz-subsurface](https://github.com/equinor/webviz-subsurface) for example of this usage.

-After installation, the user can then include the plugin through a configuration file, e.g.
+After its installation, the user can then include the plugin through a configuration file, e.g.

 ```yaml
 title: Simple Webviz example